The-Politico/politico-interactive-templates/docs/templates.md

 Change the `name` to the name of your template.
 This will have to be a unique name, so make sure to check the [README](../README.md) for a list of templates that already exist.

-Once PIT supports more than one rendering engine, you'll be able to replace that value as well, but for now `ejs` is the only supported value.
+Once PIT supports more than one rendering engine, you'll be able to replace the `renderer` value as well, but for now `ejs` is the only supported value.

 That's actually all you need to make your codebase a template, but you probably want to have some variable content.

-For a complete breakdown of `.pitrc` options check out [these docs](pitrc.md).
+For a quick breakdown of `.pitrc` options check out [these docs](pitrc.md).
+In this doc, we'll go through each option and provide a reasonable example of when you might use it.
+Remember, everything below this is optional.

 ## `args`
 PIT provides an easy way to prompt your users for input and use those answers in your codebase.